TerrenceTakunda/TelMarket/README.md

 # TelMarket
-TelOne school project 2017-2018 University of Zimbabwe faculty of Engineering for Terrence Munyunguma.
-TelOne payment system for the e-commerce platform.
+TelOne school project 2017-2018 University of Zimbabwe faculty of Engineering for Terrence T Munyunguma.
+TelOne payment system for e-commerce platform.
 This project has been published only for educational purposes.
 Technologies used are:
 Java
 Java EE 7